tbrouns/paser/README.md

 ```
 parameters = [];
-parameters.subject      = 'SubjectName';
+parameters.subject      = 'SubjectName'; % Name of subject used in output MAT filename (no spaces)
 parameters.loadPath     = 'C:\PathToLoadFolder\LoadFolder\'; % Where the data folders are
 parameters.savePath     = 'D:\PathToSaveFolder\SaveFolder\'; % Where you want to save the output MAT files
 parameters.configPath   = 'E:\PathToConfigFile\ConfigFile.m; % Where the parameters are loaded from
 parameters.patterns     = [];            % Used to differentiate between experimental sessions (string cell array)
-parameters.type         = 'condition';   % Which session type to process ('all' or one of the chosen patterns)
+parameters.type         = 'all';         % Which session type to process ('all' or one of the chosen patterns)
 parameters.process      = 'new';         % Which specific sessions to process ('new', 'given' or 'all')
 parameters.folders      = [];            % Sessions that you wish to process, if 'given' is chosen (string cell array)
 parameters.extension    = 'continuous';  % File extension of raw data files